BulgariaOfficial Name: Republic of Bulgaria

 Safety and Security

-- Taking some time before travel to consider your personal security.
-Here are some useful tips for traveling safely abroad and
+- Take some time before traveling to consider your personal security.
+Here are some useful tips in our Traveler’s Checklist.

-CRIME: Pick-pocketing and purse snatching are frequent occurrences, especially in crowded markets, on shopping streets, and aboard the busiest tram and bus lines.
+Pick-pocketing and purse snatching are frequent occurrences, especially in crowded markets, on shopping streets, and aboard the busiest tram and bus lines.
 Con artists operate on public transportation and in bus and train stations.
 Credit cards and ATMs should be used with caution.
 Be wary of people who approach you at an ATM and offer assistance.
-Do not give your PIN to anyone under any circumstances.
-(See the Special Circumstances section below.)
+Do not give your PIN to anyone under any circumstances (see the Special Circumstances section below).

 Travelers should be suspicious of "instant friends" and should also ask persons claiming to be government officials to provide identification.

 We recommend that you immediately report any crimes to the police, as they have helped recover money and valuables in the past.
 To avoid becoming a victim of more serious crimes, use the same personal safety precautions that you would use in any large U.S. city.
-Police stations are supposed to provide translators for any non-Bulgarian speakers reporting a crime.
-However, many police stations will require the victim to return at a later time or bring their own translators.
+Police stations are supposed to provide translators for anyone who needs to report a crime.
+However, many police stations will require the victim to return at a later time or bring his/her own translator.

 Taxi drivers occasionally overcharge unwary travelers, particularly at Sofia Airport and the Central Train Station.
 We recommend that you use taxis with meters and clearly marked rates displayed on a sticker on the passenger side of the windshield.
-The standard rates normally range between BGL 0.79 and 0.90 (approximately 52 U.S. cents) per kilometer.
-You will be expected to pay the amount posted, so it is recommended to check the rates before entering the taxi.
+The standard rates normally range between BGL 0.79 and 0.90 (approximately 52 U.S. cents at current exchange rates as of February 2015) per kilometer.
+You will be expected to pay the amount posted, so it is advisable to check the rates before entering the taxi.
 At the airport, there is a clearly marked exit within the arrival terminal that leads travelers to metered taxis at a fair rate and a booth to assist with obtaining taxi services.
 Finding reputable taxis at the Central Train Station is more difficult.
-We recommend that before you enter a taxi, you first inquire about the fare.
-Always ensure that you account for all luggage, packages, and hand-carried items before you pay and release a taxi.
+We recommend that travelers inquire about the fare before entering a taxi and always account for all luggage, packages, and hand-carried items before paying and releasing a taxi.
 The likelihood of retrieving articles left behind in a taxi is remote.

-Automobile theft is common, and very few vehicles are recovered; four-wheel-drive vehicles and late-model European sedans are the most popular targets.
+Automobile theft is common, and very few vehicles are recovered.
+Four-wheel-drive vehicles and late-model European sedans are the most popular targets.
 Automobile break-ins are also common in residential areas or near parks, especially when valuables are left in plain sight.
-Residential burglaries are also a frequent occurrence as in any major city.
+Residential burglaries are also a frequent occurrence.
 If you plan to reside in Bulgaria on a long-term basis, you should take measures to protect your home and consider installing window grilles, steel doors with well-functioning locks, and an alarm system.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the Embassy.
+VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the U.S. embassy.
 We can: